CA

 Butter tarts (sometimes)Nanaimo barsVarious pastriesMaple-glazed nuts

-Wheat is a staple in Canadian baking and many dishes.
+Eggs are common in Canadian baking and breakfast dishes.

 COMMONLY FOUND IN: